HighwayChile/Assignment4_cs260_S24/README.md

 My pseudocode is messy and I think I was too focused on making it like real code.
 I think my time could have been better spent describing the functionality, but on the other hand, it's good to think about the needed structure, even if I am not getting it 100% right.

 My preamble in the .txt file describes what I want my code to do, and the rest is general plan on how I might start to design the prescribed functionality.

+insert() function pseudo on line: 69
+remove() function pseudo on line: 88
+get() function pseudo on line: 101

+test module plan/pseudo begins on line: 113

+Big O analysis is on lines : 63, 86, and 99

 # NOTES TO SELF

 Do not neglect testing!!!

 Watching this week's videos I realized I need to read the instructions more carefully.
 I will, and must, write tests for this assignment, and I intend to include them in the design phase.